LCPQ/qcmath/README.md

 ```
 The components $X_{cd,n}^{\text{pp/hh}}$ and $Y_{kl,n}^{\text{pp/hh}}$ and excitation energies $\Omega_{n}^{\text{pp/hh}}$ are the double addition/removal eigenvector components and eigenvalues, respectively, of the pp-RPA eigenvalue problem.
 Keywords for the method argument need to be specified for the different schemes:
-- `GOTO`: run a one-shot calculation
+- `"GOTO"`: run a one-shot calculation
-- `evGT`: run an eigenvalue calculation
+- `"evGT"`: run an eigenvalue calculation
-- `qsGT`: run a quasiparticle calculation
+- `"qsGT"`: run a quasiparticle calculation
-- `upfGT`: run an upfolded calculation
+- `"upfGT"`: run an upfolded calculation

 Example of a quasiparticle calculation
 ```ruby